aditya0811/invoicely/README.md

 # Invoicely
 This application is part of an Invoicing Web Application.
 For each user, we have multiple clients, having multiple invoices, which have various items.
+The aim is to track the invoice, if it is paid or not, and download the invoice for future reference.

 ## Tech Stack